henry0161/odin-recipes/README.md

 Hi, I can't beleive I've made it this far into the Odin Project!
-All thigns going well so far.
+All things going well so far.

 For this project, I am going to be creating a basic recipes website.